microsoft/hlsl-specs/proposals/0026-hlsl-long-vector-type.md

 They omitted out of unclear utility and to simplify the design.
 There's nothing about those use cases that is inherently incompatible with long vectors and future work might consider relaxing those restrictions.

+Swizzle operations were not supported because they are limited to the first four elements.
+The names of the accessors (xyzw or rgba) are named according to the expected content of those vectors in a graphics context.
+Since that intretation does not apply to longer vectors, it could be confusing.
+The subscript access is flexible and generic and makes other accessors redundant.

 ## Open Issues